Lori in her car on a road trip

 One more tip: stopping at less crowded exits and in rural areas can save time as well since there is likely to be less traffic or construction in those places.

-14. Not Looking at the Weather Forecast
+13. Not Checking the Weather Forecast

-One of the most important things you can do before you embark on a road trip is check the weather where you are going.
-This is crucial and I’m here to say I’ve been guilty of this myself.
+One of the most important things you can do before you embark on a road trip is to check the weather where you’re going.
+It’s an easy mistake to make and I’m guilty.

-It’s an easy mistake to make.
-Especially when you’re eager to get going.
 But I learned my lesson when I spent most of the night in a flooded Walmart parking lot with strong winds, torrential rain and hail, wondering if I was going to float away or get struck by lightning in my car.

 Had I at least checked the weather, I would have seen the huge thunderstorms passing through the area and I could have stopped before I got there and spent the night in a much safer situation.
 As it was, I was lucky to find that Walmart.